Komm, gib mir deine Hand / Sie liebt dich: Release and impact

 In The Beatles Anthology, Martin reflected of the songs: "They were the only things they have ever done in a foreign language.
 And they didn't need to anyway [...]
 The records would have sold in English, and did."
 By the end of 1963, the Beatles had already achieved hits in Sweden and Finland without needing to record translated versions.
 Peter Doggett credits the Beatles popularity with helping spread the English language throughout Europe, especially among young people.
 MacDonald offers similar sentiments, but goes further, asserting they helped spread English around the world.

 Parlophone released both tracks for the first time in the UK on the 1978 compilation album Rarities.
 This was the first stereo release of "Sie liebt dich" anywhere.
 In addition, the release eliminates a stray English word ("coming") present on the original stereo version of "Komm, gib mir deine Hand".
 In the US, "Komm, gib mir deine Hand" remained readily available on re-releases of Something New.
 "Sie liebt dich" however fell out of print after its 1964 release.
 The song remained unavailable in the US until Capitol included the stereo version on the 1980 American compilation album Rarities.
 Both tracks were first released on compact disc for the 1988 compilation Past Masters, Volume One.
 The stereo and mono tracks were remastered and included on the 2009 releases Past Masters and Mono Masters.

 "Komm, gib mir deine Hand" is featured in the 2019 World War II film Jojo Rabbit, directed by Taika Waititi, and its soundtrack.
-After initially being denied, the film's composer Michael Giacchino helped secure the rights to the song by contacting McCartney, with whom he had previously worked.
+After initially being denied, the film's composer Michael Giacchino helped secure the rights to the song by contacting McCartney, with whom he had previously worked with.